Wim Koevermans

-Wilhelmus ("Wim") Jacobus Koevermans (born 28 June 1960 in Vlaardingen, South Holland), a former football central defender from The Netherlands, who earned one cap for the Netherlands national football team.
-He was a member of the Dutch team that won the European title at the 1988 European Football Championship in West Germany, although he didn't play under manager Rinus Michels.
+Wilhelmus ("Wim") Jacobus Koevermans (born 28 June 1960) is a Dutch football coach and former player.
+A central defender, he earned one cap for the Netherlands national team.
+Koevermans was a member of the Dutch team that won the European title at the 1988 European Football Championship in West Germany, although he did not play under manager Rinus Michels.

+Playing career

-Koevermans played for Fortuna Vlaardingen, FC Vlaardingen, Fortuna Sittard, and FC Groningen.
+Koevermans was born in Vlaardingen, South Holland.
+He played for Fortuna Vlaardingen, FC Vlaardingen, Fortuna Sittard, and FC Groningen.
 He ended his professional career in 1990.

+Coaching career

-After that he became a football manager, who worked for clubs like NEC Nijmegen, RBC Roosendaal and MVV Maastricht.
+After his retirement from playing Koevermans became a football manager, who worked for clubs like NEC Nijmegen, RBC Roosendaal and MVV Maastricht.

 He was the International High Performance Director of the FAI until he was appointed the coach of India.
 He resumed his office as the Chief Coach of Indian football team on 1 July 2012.
 He left the post in October 2014 after India's loss against Palestine.

-India

-Wim Koevermans was the head coach of the India national football team from the period of 2012 to 2015.
 He was succeeded by Stephen Constantine.